reg-dataplatform/reg-aws-terraform-library/glue/crawler/README.md

 - `schedule`
     - schedule - cron format for automated run

+- `prefix`
+    - prefix - used to group tables created by crawler

 - `s3_source_path`
     - s3 source - path of the source